-- 2.1 Organophosphorus pesticides are removed from the sample matrix by extraction with 15% methylene chloride in hexane.
+- 2.1 The amine pesticides and lethane are removed from the sample matrix by extraction with methylene chloride.
 The extract is dried, exchanged into hexane, and analyzed by gas chromatography.
 Column chromatography is used as necessary to eliminate interferences which may be encountered.
-Measurement of the pesticides is accomplished with a nitrogen/phosphorus-specific detector. - 2.2 Confirmatory analysis by GC/MS is recommended when a new or undefined sample type is being analyzed if the concentration is adequate for such determination.
+Measurement of the pesticides is accomplished with a nitrogen/phosphorous specific detector. - 2.2 Confirmatory analysis by gas chromatography/mass spectrometry is recommended (Section 13) when a new or undefined sample type is being analyzed if the concentration is adequate for such determination.

-3. INTERFERENCES
+3. Interferences

 - 3.1 Solvent, reagents, glassware, and other sample-processing hardware may yield discrete artifacts and/or elevated baselines causing misinterpretation of gas chromatograms.
-All of these materials must be demonstrated to be free from interferences under the conditions of the analysis by running laboratory reagent blanks as described in Section 9.1. - 3.1.1 The use of high-purity reagents and solvents helps to minimize interference problems.
-Purification of solvents by distillation in all-glass systems may be required. - 3.1.2 Glassware must be scrupulously cleaned.1 Clean all glassware as soon as possible after use by rinsing with the last solvent used in it.
+All of these materials must be demonstrated to be free from interferences under the conditions of the analysis by running laboratory reagent blanks as described in Section 9.1 - 3.1.1 The use of high-purity reagents and solvents helps to minimize interference problems.
+Purification of solvents by distillation in all-glass systems may be required. - 3.1.2 Glassware must be scrupulously cleaned.
+Clean all glassware as soon as possible after use by rinsing with the last solvent used in it.
 This should be followed by detergent washing with hot water and rinses with tap water and reagent water.
 It should then be drained dry and heated in a muffle furnace at 400°C for 15 to 30 minutes.
-Solvent rinses with acetone and pesticide-quality hexane may be substituted for the heating.
+Solvent rinses with acetone and pesticide-quality hexane may be substituted for the muffle furnace heating.
 Volumetric ware should not be heated in a muffle furnace.
 After drying and cooling, glassware should be sealed and stored in a clean environment to prevent any accumulation of dust or other contaminants.
-Store the glassware inverted or capped with aluminum foil. - 3.2 Interferences coextracted from the samples will vary considerably from source to source, depending on the diversity of the industrial complex or municipality being sampled.
-While general cleanup procedures are provided as part of this method, unique samples may require additional cleanup approaches to achieve the detection limits listed in Table 1.
+Store the glassware inverted or capped with aluminum foil. - 3.2 Interferences co-extracted from the samples will vary considerably from source to source, depending on the diversity of the industrial complex or municipality being sampled.
+While general cleanup procedures are provided as part of this method, unique samples may require additional cleanup approaches to achieve the detection limits listed in Tables 1 and 2.